FHA loans: Requirements, limits, and rates

 The lower your DTI, the better off you’ll be.
 If you have a higher DTI, you could still qualify for an FHA loan if you have a higher credit score.

 The FHA says your monthly mortgage payment should be no more than 31% of your monthly gross income.
-Meanwhile, your DTI should not exceed 43% of monthly gross income in certain circumstances if your loan is being manually underwritten.
+Meanwhile, your DTI should not exceed 43% of your monthly gross income in certain circumstances if your loan is being manually underwritten.
 As noted above, you may qualify with a higher DTI if you have a higher credit score.

 There’s a maximum limit to what you can borrow for an FHA loan, depending on the county the home is in.

 FHA interest rates can be competitive compared to conventional mortgage rates.
-This is because the government-backing allows lenders to offer you a lower rate.
-The rate depends on several factors, including national mortgage interest rates, your income and credit score, the amount you plan to borrow, your down payment amount and your DTI.
+This is because the government backing allows lenders to offer you a lower rate.
+The rate depends on several factors, including national mortgage interest rates, your income and credit score, the amount you plan to borrow, your down payment amount, and your DTI.

 There are several types of FHA loans.
 The type you choose limits the type of home you can buy and how you can spend the money you receive.
 This makes it especially important to be sure you’re getting the right type of loan.
 If none of the loan types discussed next match your goals, you might want to consider another type of government loan.